kluchey/OMG/pages/MCV4U___6___4 Intersection of Two Planes.md

 		- $2x+8y-6z+11=0$
 		  logseq.order-list-type:: number
 - ## Consolidation
 	- What are the allowed operations when using elimination?
+There are **three** but the last is very subtle.
+		- Multiply an equation by a constant. logseq.order-list-type:: number
+		- Add or subtract two different equations.
+Don't logseq.order-list-type:: number